pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 :::

-### Required dependencies
+### Add required dependencies to your pyproject.toml file

-Your core project dependencies represent the packages that a package manager (`pip` or `conda`) needs to install in order for your package to work properly in a user's environment.
-Dependencies can be stored in a `dependencies` array located within the `[project]` table of your **pyproject.toml** file.
+Your core project dependencies need to be installed by a package manager such as `pip` or `conda` when a user installs your package.
+You can add those dependencies to the
+`dependencies` array located within the `[project]` table of your **pyproject.toml** file.
 This looks something like this: